Stockholm University, Sweden, and IZA, Germany

 “Height and earnings: The role of cognitive and non-cognitive skills.”
 Journal of Human Resources 49:1 (2014): 141–166 (with P. Lundborg and P. Nystedt).

-What can we learn about discrimination in hiring?Dan-Olof Rooth, May 2014Anti-discrimination policies play an important role in public discussions.
+What is there to learn about discrimination in hiring?Dan-Olof Rooth, January 2021Anti-discrimination policies play an important role in public discussions.
 However, identifying discriminatory practices in the labor market is not an easy task.
-Correspondence testing provides a credible way to reveal discrimination in hiring and provide hard facts for policies.
+Correspondence testing provides a credible way to reveal discrimination in hiring and provide hard facts for policies, and it has provided evidence of discrimination in hiring across almost all continents except Africa.
 The method involves sending matched pairs of identical job applications to employers posting jobs—the only difference being a characteristic that signals membership to a group.MoreLess